HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 #### Updated Data Pipeline

-Our data pipeline will remain *mostly* the same as it was when applying our own custom built networks, but there are some subtle changes.
+Our data pipeline will remain *mostly* the same as it was when applying our own custom-built networks, but there are some subtle changes.
 In the code below we need to import VGG16 and the custom preprocessing logic that it uses.
 We also need to send our images in with the size 224 x 224 pixels as this is what VGG16 expects.
 Otherwise, the logic stays as it is.

 ```python
 # import the required python libraries